adfinis/virtesk/doc/sftp-floppy-upload.rst

 -  CDROM / ISO image for injecting payload:

    This was our old implementation.
-Amoothei-vm-rollout had ssh access to the NFS server hosting the ISO images, and the ISOs were generated directly on the NFS server using genisoimage.
+Virtesk-vm-rollout had ssh access to the NFS server hosting the ISO images, and the ISOs were generated directly on the NFS server using genisoimage.